 But then, how do you deal with the fact that so much time has passed?

-There are of course many answer to that, but I don’t think any of them is very attractive.
+There are of course many answers to that, but I don’t think any of them is very attractive.
 You could ignore the time difference and just pick it up where the show ended.
 But it’s going to be pretty obvious the actors are suddenly much older.
 It’s going to be a constant elephant in the room.

 I suppose you could make it animated, but then you’d go from live action first season to animated second season, which obviously doesn’t work.